FC-Akhi/mlir-toy-test/README.md

 - `ch-2-version-3-mlir-gen`: Setting up the mlir gen for module & function prototype with entry block having dummy function return in MLIRGen.cpp.
 No changes in `tools/toy-compiler/toy-compiler.cpp`
 - `ch-2-version-4-mlir-gen`: Setting up the mlir gen for module, function prototype, function return & variable declaration and value assignment in MLIRGen.cpp.
 No changes in `tools/toy-compiler/toy-compiler.cpp`
 - `ch-2-version-5-mlir-gen`: Setting up the mlir gen for module, function prototype, function return, variable declaration, value assignment & binary operation like add and multiply in MLIRGen.cpp.
 No changes in `tools/toy-compiler/toy-compiler.cpp`
+- `ch-2-version-6-mlir-gen`: Setting up the mlir gen for module, function prototype, function return, variable declaration, value assignment, binary operation like add and multiply & also function callee in MLIRGen.cpp.
+No changes in `tools/toy-compiler/toy-compiler.cpp`
 - More coming....